abhinaba-ghosh/testcafe-lighthouse/README.md

 you can raise any issue [here](https://github.com/abhinaba-ghosh/testcafe-lighthouse/issues)

 ## Before you go

-If this plugin helps you in your automation journey, choose to [Sponsor or buy me a coffee](https://paypal.me/abhinabaghosh)

 If it works for you , give a [Star](https://github.com/abhinaba-ghosh/testcafe-lighthouse)! :star: